 - p.
-Fund Equity Fund Financial Statements (Continued) - Committed: This classification includes that can only be used for specific purposes pursuant to constraints imposed by formal action (resolution) of the Council's board of directors, which is the Council's highest level of decisionmaking authority.
-These amounts cannot be used for any other purpose unless the board of directors removes or changes the specified use by taking the same type of action that was employed when the funds were initially committed.
-This classification also includes contractual obligations to the extent existing resources have been specifically committed for use in satisfying those contractual The Council did not requirements. committed resources as of June 30, 2013. - Assigned: This classification includes amounts that are constrained by the Council's intent to be used for a specific purpose but are neither restricted nor committed.
-This intent should be expressed by the Council's (1) board of directors, (2) its finance committee, or (3) an official, such as the executive director, to which the board of directors has delegated the authority to assign amounts to be used for a specific purpose.
-The Council did not have any assigned fund balance as of June 30, 2013. - Unassigned: This classification is the residual fund balance for the General Fund and represents the amount that has not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the General Fund.
+Fund Equity Fund Financial Statements (Continued) - Assigned: (Continued) executive director, to which the board of directors has delegated the authority to assign amounts to be used for a specific purpose.
+The Council did not have any assigned fund balance as of June 30, 2014. - Unassigned: This classification is the residual fund balance for the General Fund and represents the amount that has not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the General Fund.